henryl74/pp3-hangman/README.md

 ![Language selection](images/language_selection.png)

- - Once this option is selected, it offers the user to guess the words in the following languages:
+ - Once this option has been selected, the user will be able to choose to guess the words in the following languages:
-   1. English
+   * English
-   2. Spanish
+   * Spanish
-   3. French
+   * French

 ## Game Stages

 ![Game Stages](images/game_stages.png)

- - Once the game begins, with each attemp the user will be able to see all the stages of the game:
+ - Once the game begins, the user will be able to see all the stages of the game after each attempt, these are:
-   1. The selected letters
+   * The selected letters
-   2. The remaining attemps
+   * The remaining attemps
-   3. The letters that have been already used
+   * The letters that have been already used
-   4. Error messages if the player makes the wrong selection
+   * Error messages if the player makes the wrong selection
-   5. The six stages of the hangman
+   * The six stages of the hangman
-   6. The option to play again or be redirected to the main menu
+   * The option to play again or be redirected to the main menu

 ## Exit Game